 The Mustang Bass is ideal for the student and musician with short reach, because it features 30" string length and smaller body.
 Solid bass tone is achieved through the use of a split pickup positioned for maximum string response.
 Each pickup section may be adjusted for custom string balance.
 Tone and volume controls are conveniently located and provide wide tone variation.
 Individual bridges for each string are adjustable for length and height.
 In addition, each has its own string mute allowing the player to control sustaining duration to suit his requirements.
 A finger rest is placed to give maximum support to the hand.
 The truss-rod reinforced neck is slimmed down for fast action and has 19 frets.
 Available in red, white or blue finish.

-It was first listed in the July 1966 Fender price list at $189.50; compared to $223 for the Precision, and $271 for the Jazz.
-Left handed models are listed at 10% more.
+The Competition Fender Mustang basses were functionally the same as any other Fender Mustang bass, but with a new look.
 From May 1969, price lists refer to the Competition Mustang; a red, orange or burgundy bass (actually blue), with stripes across the top corner, akin to the classic sports car; otherwise the same as older versions of the Mustang.

 Have a listen to a Fender Mustang bass (more Mustang soundclips here).